-We will also get you set up with Credit Counseling at that time.
+We will also get you set up with Credit Counseling at this time.

-Credit Counseling takes about an hour of your time and can be done online or over the phone, even after business hours.
+Credit Counseling takes about an hour of your time and can be done online or over the phone, even after business hours for your convenience.

 Step 4: Your finish-up appointment.